price our blocks such that our built wall costs, that is, the

 hour for Liteblok™ 38 Standard and Liteblok™ 38 Grande respectively.

-This includes the preparation and placement of rebar and grout and
+This includes the preparation and placement of rebar and grout, the

 the installation of bond beams and lintels.